pdimens/harpy/development.md

 ## The Harpy repository
-### structure
+### repo structure
-Harpy exists as a Git repository and has 5 standard branches that are used in specific ways during development.
+Harpy exists as a Git repository and has 3 standard branches that are used in specific ways during development.
 Git is a popular version control system and discussing its use is out of the scope of this documentation, however there is no shortage of [great resources](https://www.youtube.com/watch?v=8Dd7KRpKeaE) to get you started.
-The 5 standard branches in the Harpy repository are outlined in the table below:
+The 3 standard branches in the Harpy repository are outlined in the table below:

 {.compact}